Face Coverings and Face Masks

 Access To High-Quality Masks

-Northwestern provides disposable three-ply surgical masks in the entryways of many buildings on campus.
-Schools and units in need of specialty PPE supplies such as clear masks, N95 masks, KN95 masks and or face shields are encouraged to reach out to Procurement and Payment Services to place orders.
+Schools and units in need of disposable three-ply surgical masks or specialty PPE supplies such as clear masks, N95 masks, KN95 masks and or face shields are encouraged to reach out to Procurement and Payment Services to place orders.

 Northwestern has procured a limited quantity of high-quality KN95 masks as an additional resource to support the community.
 Students, faculty and staff can obtain an initial set of two KN95 masks on a walk-up basis while supplies last.
 Be prepared to provide your NetID and to show your Wildcard.
 Locations for mask pick-up are: